DmitryEfimenko/ssr-with-i18n/article/part-1.md

 In the article, we will apply i18n capabilities to a simple Angular application, so that we can see and discover how separating translation strings from the source code can improve maintainability.

-We will explore how to:

-1. Implement our translation strings in a maintainable manner
-2. Enable the application to load only necessary resources
-3. Allow browser memorization of the selected language
-4. Enable Server-Side Rendering (SSR)
-5. Manage issues encountered during enabling SSR in the Angular application (which makes use of i18n)
+We will explore how to implement our translation strings in a maintainable manner, enable the application to load only necessary resources, and allow browser memorization of the selected language.
+Then we will enable Server-Side Rendering (SSR) and solve issues encountered during enabling SSR in the Angular application.

+The article is split up in the following parts:
+Part 1.
+Setting the Scene
+Part 2.
+Part 3.
+Part 4.
+Part 5.
+Part 6.

 In the first part of this article, we will follow simple instructions for setting up an Angular application and adding i18n capabilities to it.
 Beginner-level developers may want to take a deep dive into the sections that follow.
-More advanced developers may glance at the code in the following sections and proceed to the "Adding SSR to the App" section to find out what obstacles adding SSR will create and how to solve them.
+More advanced developers may glance at the code in the following sections and proceed to the "Adding SSR to the App" part to find out what obstacles adding SSR will create and how to solve them.

-## Setting the Scene
+## 📝 Setting the Scene

-For the purposes of this article, we'll work with a bare-bones Angular application generated with [AngularCLI](https://medium.com/r/?url=https%3A%2F%2Fcli.angular.io%2F).
+For the purposes of this article, we'll work with a bare-bones Angular application generated with [AngularCLI](https://cli.angular.io/).
 To follow along with the article, we will generate an app using the command (assuming the Angular CLI installed globally):

 ```
 ng new ssr-with-i18n